-Particulars As at 31 March, 2025 As at 31 March, 2024 2023 2024 (a) Trade Receivables considered good - Secured - - (b) Trade Receivables considered good - Unsecured 718 875 (c) Trade Receivables which have significant increase in Credit Risk - - (d) Trade Receivables - credit impaired 360 322 Less: Allowances for credit losses (360) (322) (d) Unbilled Revenue - 15 Total 718 890
+Particulars As at 31 March, 2025 As at 31 March, 2024 (a) Trade Receivables considered good - Secured (b) Trade Receivables considered good - Unsecured - 763 - 864 (c) Trade Receivables - credit impaired -Less: Allowances for credit losses 50 (50) 50 (50) (d) Unbilled Revenue 10 14 Total 773 878

-Note:
+Note

 - 11.1.
-The average credit period on Trade Receivables is 30 days. - 11.2.
+Major customers, being government undertakings and private companies having highest credit ratings, carry negligible credit risk.
+Concentration of credit risk to any private counterparty is periodically reviewed by the management.
+Also refer - 11.2.
+The average credit period on Trade Receivables is 30 days. - 11.3.
 There are no amount due from the directors or other officers of the Company or any of them either severally or jointly with any other person or debts due from firms including Limited Liability Partnerships (LLPs), private companies, respectively, in which any director or other officer is a partner or a director or a member.